JoGo20/Implementation/README.md

 > $ bash run.sh

 # Choose game mode
-from upper left icons
+from upper left icons<br />
 AI vs AI Mode: Left Icon.
 In this mode you need to have a server running from https://github.com/yahiaetman/Go-Server thanks to Eng.
-Yehia Etman.
+Yehia Etman.<br />
 AI vs User Mode: Right Icon.